X-Men: The Hidden Years #1-9

 Mr. Fantastic eventually sends the Z'Nox's mobile planet into a dimension that exists between our universe and the Negative Zone so that they can't bother anyone ever again.

-I guess the purpose of the Z'Nox re-hash is to make their threat menacing enough that it really mad sense for Xavier to go through all of the deception with the Changeling.
-Lying to his students doesn't make him look very good, especially since Marvel characters dealt with alien threats six times a year.
+I guess the purpose of the Z'Nox re-hash is to make their threat menacing enough that it really made sense for Xavier to go through all of the deception with the Changeling.
+Lying to his students doesn't make him look very good, especially since Marvel characters deal with alien threats six times a year.

 Cameos in issue #2 by the Beast's sometimes girlfriend Vera and Iceman's Zelda.
 They think Bobby's been acting funny, so they call Candy Southern to investigate.
 They aren't aware of the boys' secret identities, but Candy is, and she plays a larger role in this series.

 Her immediate concern is regarding Angel's mother's pending marriage to his uncle (and the Hamlet parallel is noted).

 So after nine issues, we take a break but:

 And to top it all off, issue #9 actually ends in a cliffhanger, with a Sentinel landing in the suburbs to menace a young girl.